How big is this Fish? “About as big and successful a firm you can hope to be at if you want to exclusively practice IP law.”

 Recruitment outside OCIs: We also hire from judicial clerkships, job fairs, resume drops, write-in applications, and our attorney referral program.

 Summer associate components: Fish & Richardson’s summer program is the cornerstone of our recruiting.
 We bring in the top students from across the country, and through significant investments of time and resources, we begin developing them into the Fish attorneys who go on to become leaders in the industry.
 To achieve this, our summer program is known for having real work that provides hands-on training and ongoing feedback.
 Summer associates tackle the tough legal issues that clients come to us to solve, and projects include preparing patent applications; conducting research for litigation; and attending client meetings, depositions, and even trials.
 Equally important to our summer program are the social events that integrate summer associates into the firm culture, including a firmwide summer associate retreat.
-Summer associates and attorneys get to know each other at dinners, concerts, and sporting events and through friendly competition across offices.
+Summer associates and attorneys get to know each other at dinners, team building activities, sporting events and through networking opportunities across offices.
 Each summer associate is assigned a mentor who advises them throughout the summer.

 Social media: